Oral Health: Can an Allergy Cause Burning Mouth Syndrome?

 It is important to note that allergy testing does not diagnose burning mouth syndrome.
 Rather, it may help identify whether specific allergens could be contributing to your symptoms.
 This information can then be shared with your GP or specialist to support a more complete clinical picture.

-For individuals in London seeking convenient access to allergy testing services, private testing may sometimes provide an alternative route to accessing results alongside NHS care pathways.
+For individuals in London seeking convenient access to allergy testing services, private testing may sometimes provide an alternative route to accessing results alongside NHS care pathways, which may be particularly helpful when symptoms are affecting daily quality of life.

 What Does Allergy Testing Involve?